 Atlas Arteria has identified four priority areas that encompass its most significant ESG risks: safety; customers and community; people; and the environment.
-Associated risks, actions, performance and metrics are reported against in the Sustainability Report, providing insight into the management of each.
+Associated risks, actions, performance and metrics are reported against each priority area in the Sustainability Report, providing insight into the management of each.